antonmry/galiglobal/src/jbake/content/blog/2019/20190508-How-to-open-your-company-to-the-tech-community.md

 As a Software Engineer and usual participant in different Tech communities, it was always a priority for me to involve in the Tech community the company where I work.
 I really believe it's a win-win for the company and for the community but I also know it's quite complex.

 Have you ever do it something for the first time?
 If someone appears from nowhere and says you suck on that, probably you will lose the interest very soon.
 Even if that person approached with good intentions or saying the truth, the timing is crucial here.
-This happens all the time to opening companies so they stop the process and it's a pity.
+This happens all the time to opening companies.
+They stop the process and it's a pity.

 As co-organizer of local JUGs and conferences, I was asked several times from different companies about this.
 It's hard to answer, there are so many things involved.
-So I prepared a list of possible answers to help you in your path to collaborate with the community.
+So I prepared a list of possible answers to help you in the path to collaborate with the community.

 # Have clear your reasons